 YAML provides excellent flexibility to Nuclei to do any security checks.
 It can scan various system components like HTTP, DNS, File, TCP, etc. This tool scans malicious content using the template provided by the user.
 GitHub holds hundreds of such templates in its repository, mainly contributed by IT security professionals.

 This tool specializes in scanning through a website for valid subdomains and lists them.
 It uses several online sources in passive mode to discover subdomains.
 Built on a modular architecture and finetuned for optimal speed, this tool meets the user’s expectations well.
 Efficiency, speed, and passive operating are its plus points.

 It is an open-source Intelligence tool to investigate websites for malicious content.
 Written in Python3, this tool helps gather data from the target website or a system using open-source codes.
 It quickly takes data from multiple websites or social media and presents it to users how they want.

 This tool’s main activities are crawling, Header analysis, SSL certificate checking, and information on a person’s identity.

 Other GitHub Hacking Tools

 Webscreenshot.py, Turbolist3r, Nmap Automator, DXAS, BoomER, Aquatone, Powershell-RAT, DumpsterFire, CMSeek, Sniffair, etc., are the other tools available in the GitHub repository.

 GitHub has plenty of such ethical hacking tools in its repository.
 Users can choose the tool that suits their requirements and use them to check security exposures and correct them before they go online.
-Post-implementation, on a periodical basis, they can scan their system for the presence of any malcontents and rectify them on a continual basis.
+Post-implementation, periodically, they can scan their system for the presence of any malcontents and rectify them continually.

-This is a guide to Data Analyst Master Program.
-Here we discuss the What is the Data Analyst Master Program?
-Top Data Analyst Master Program (2021).
+This is a guide to GitHub Hacking Tools.
+Here we discuss the introduction and various GitHub hacking tools overview.
 You may also have a look at the following articles to learn more –